 Welcome!
-As long as I can remember, baking has been an important part of my life.
+For as long as I can remember, baking has been an important part of my life.
 Childhood summers spent picking strawberries and then making pies and preserves.
 Late night chocolate chip cookie making sessions during university.
-Eating my way through Europe while learning basic French pastry skills.
+Eating my way through Europe while learning French pastry skills.
 Teaching my children how to mix, roll and cut sugar cookie dough.
-I've recently come to the realization that these normal experiences have enriched the tapestry of life.
+I've recently come to the realization that these normal experiences have enriched the tapestry of my life.
 Baking is the act of making.
 A creative outlet that can be shared with others.

 Frequently Asked Questions

 To create accountability to myself to practice my pastry skills that I learned at Le Cordon Bleu.
 For years, I put baking on the back-burner as it was a hobby but I wanted to make a change.
 I wanted to make, share and connect with people.
 I felt that if readers were expecting a weekly recipe then I would have to try something new and challenging on a regular basis.

 Baking series: 1 sweet or savoury recipe post per week

 Monthly material: Baking essentials and hints for better baking, or a travel post.